Starting the CAIRIS server¶

-If you are the only person that plans to use CAIRIS, using the Flask development server to run cairisd should be sufficient; you can find cairisd in the cairis/cairis/bin directory.
+If you are the only person that plans to use CAIRIS, using the Flask development server should be sufficient.
+Once the FLASK_APP and FLASK_ENV environment variables have been set, you can run:

 If you plan to use mod_wsgi-express then you need to use cairis.wsgi (also in cairis/cairis/bin):

 Starting the web application¶

 You can use CAIRIS on any modern web browser except Microsoft Internet Explorer (although you can use Microsoft Edge).

 In your browser, visit the site hosting the CAIRIS server, and authenticate using credentials you have, or setup if you ran the quick_setup.py script.
 If you are not using the live demo, or have not mapped mod_wsgi-express to port 80, you will need to also specify the port the CAIRIS server is listening on.
 If you don’t specify otherwise, cairisd will listen on port 7071, and mod_wsgi-express will listen on port 8000.
 For example, if you are using cairisd on germaneriposte.org then you should connect to http://germaneriposte.org:7071

 Once you login in you should see the home page, which provides a summary of threats, vulnerabilities and risks, and the threat model for different environments.